Goldsmiths Laurie Grove baths Grade II listed

 The app allows you to find the nearest listed building overall and by type: Grade I the highest level of listing, Grade II* and Grade II (by far the most common type of list designation).

-1. Using the App
+1. Using the app

-The App has two buttons to retrieve location information which are located at the bottom of the app:
+The app has two buttons to retrieve location information which are located at the bottom of the app:

-2. Nearest Wikipedia location This shows the location of nearest geo-located Wikipedia references on the map.
-Some Listed buildings have Wikipedia entries, but most don’t.
+2. Nearest Wikipedia location This shows the location of the nearest geo-located Wikipedia references on the map.
+Some listed buildings have

 1. My Location (the default mode the app opens with).
 In this mode the app uses the phone’s location to identify the nearest listed building.
+Here the app is showing the location of the five nearest grade 1 listed buildings to the phone’s location (The nearest being the former church of St Saviour).

-app_screen12.
-Elsewhere This mode is selected by pressing the Elsewhere button which allows the user to search for a location (restricted to UK) and then drop a location marker from where the nearest listed building is identified.
-The example below shows this in operation after searching for Highgate Cemetery.
-The red marker is created by tapping the screen.
-Here the closest grade 1 listed building is the tomb of Karl Marx.
-Pressing the My Location button switches the app back to that mode.
+2. Elsewhere This mode is selected by pressing the Elsewhere button which allows the user to search for a location (restricted to UK) and then drop a location marker

-1.2 Getting information about sites
+Getting information about sites

 2. Data that the app uses/Data protection